 Ayutthaya World Heritage Tour will take you back to the past while Ayutthaya was a capital city of Thailand.
 You will be visiting:

-- Wat Niwet Thammaprawat, a remarkable building constructed during King Chulalongkron?s time on the outer is land.
+Wat Niwet Thammaprawat, a remarkable building constructed during King Chulalongkorn's era on the outer island.
 The temple was built in Gothic style, resembling a Christian church.

 Wat Phra Si Sanphet: This is the most important temple within the Royal Palace compound and corresponds to The Emerald Buddha Temple in Bangkok's Grand palace.